Title: | Visualize Simple 2-D Decision Tree Partitions |

 geom_parttree()

-is a simple extension of
+is a simple wrapper around parttree()

-that first calls
+that

-geom_parttree( mapping = NULL, data = NULL, stat = "identity", position = "identity", linejoin = "mitre", na.rm = FALSE, show.legend = NA, inherit.aes = TRUE, flipaxes = FALSE, ... )
+geom_parttree( mapping = NULL, data = NULL, stat = "identity", position = "identity", linejoin = "mitre", na.rm = FALSE, show.legend = NA, inherit.aes = TRUE, flip = FALSE, ... )

-geom_parttree( mapping = NULL, data = NULL, stat = "identity", position = "identity", linejoin = "mitre", na.rm = FALSE, show.legend = NA, inherit.aes = TRUE, flipaxes = FALSE, ... )
+geom_parttree( mapping = NULL, data = NULL, stat = "identity", position = "identity", linejoin = "mitre", na.rm = FALSE, show.legend = NA, inherit.aes = TRUE, flip = FALSE, ... )

 mapping |